On Polynomial Multiplication in Chebyshev Basis: Reduction To Monomial Basis Case

 \subsection{Comparisons With Previous Methods}

 We now compare the theoretical complexity of our new method with existing algorithms presented in Section \ref{sec:chebmul}.

 In Table \ref{tab:complexity}, we report the exact number of operations in $\R$ for each methods.
 One can conclude from this table that the asymptotically fastest multiplication is the one using DCT \cite{BasTas97}.
 However, according to the constants and the non-leading terms in each cost function, the DCT-based method is not always the most efficient, especially when polynomial degrees tend to be very small.
 Furthermore, we do not differentiate the cost of additions and multiplications which does not reflect the reality of computer architecture.
+For instance in the Intel\textregistered Core microarchitecture, which equipped the processor Intel Xeon 5330 launched in 2007, the latency for one double floating point addition is 3 cycles while it is 5 cycles for one multiplication \cite[table 2-15, page 2-35]{INTEL2010}.
+The same values apply to the Intel\textregistered Nehalem microarchitecture launched in 2010 \cite[table 2-19, page 2-50]{INTEL2010}.

 In Figure \ref{fig:costmodel}, one can find the speedup of each methods compared to the Direct method.
 We provide different cost models to capture a little bit more the reality of nowadays computers where the delays of floating point addition and multiplication may differ by a factor of 4 at large.
 Note that both axis use a logarithmic scale.